erandis-vol/pokeruby/README.md

 # Pokémon Ruby and Sapphire

-This is a hack of Pokémon Ruby and Sapphire that adds the The [Physical/Special split](https://bulbapedia.bulbagarden.net/wiki/Damage_category) from future generations.
+This is a hack of Pokémon Ruby and Sapphire that adds the [Physical/Special split](https://bulbapedia.bulbagarden.net/wiki/Damage_category) from future generations.

 It builds the following roms: